-The prescription drug Adderall is made to do just one thing: help people with Attention-deficit/ Hyperactivity Disorder (ADHD) enhance their sense of focus.
-For people who have ADHD, Adderall can mean the difference between completing a simple task in a few minutes or a few hours.
+The prescription drug Adderall is used to help people with Attention-deficit/ Hyperactivity Disorder (ADHD) enhance their sense of focus.
+For people who have ADHD, Adderall can mean the difference between completing tasks throughout their day or struggling to fight distractions that seem irresistible.

 Since 1990, sales of prescriptions like Adderall have risen 400 percent, according to an article in the Journal of Law and Education.
 That rise can’t be attributed solely to a rise in the number of people with ADHD.
 Instead, it’s often attributed to a rise in the number of people who abuse the drug.

 People who don’t have ADHD but who take Adderall may also experience a boost in focus.
 They may also experience a sense of intense happiness and joy.
 However, euphoric feelings aren’t as potent with Adderall as they can be with other recreational stimulants.
 Adderall and other ADHD medications may be misused for another purpose.
 Students may use it to enhance cognitive performance and the ability to study for long hours.

 However, Adderall can come with some side effects.
 They can be particularly dangerous to people that misuse the drug.
 As a stimulant, Adderall can have an effect on your heart health.
 But can Adderall cause high blood pressure?
-Understanding the risks that come with this particular type of drug abuse could help some people to understand that abusing Adderall, even occasionally, just isn't safe.
+Understanding the risks that come with this particular type of drug abuse could help some people to understand that abusing Adderall, even occasionally, just isn’t safe.

 How Adderall Works